CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/configuration.md

 ### Steps to Perform Initial Configuration

-1. Begin by configuring the SLD server with the necessary connection details.
-This involves specifying the **SLD ServerAddress** and **CT License Server**.
+1. Begin by configuring connection to the SLD server by specifying the **SLD ServerAddress** and connection to **CompuTec License Server**.

     ![Initial Configuration](./media/configuration-and-administration/initial-configuration.png)